FTX's Bankman-Fried charged by US for ‘scheme’ to defraud

-NEW YORK (AP) — U.S. prosecutors charged Sam Bankman-Fried, the founder and former CEO of cryptocurrency exchange FTX, with a host of financial crimes and campaign finance violations on Tuesday, alleging he played a central role in the rapid collapse of FTX and hid its problems from the public and investors.
+NEW YORK (AP) — The U.S. government charged Sam Bankman-Fried, the founder and former CEO of cryptocurrency exchange FTX, with a host of financial crimes on Tuesday, alleging he intentionally deceived customers and investors to enrich himself and others, while playing a central role in the company's multibillion-dollar collapse.

 Bankman-Fried was arrested Monday by Bahamian authorities at the request of the U.S. government, which charged him with eight criminal violations, ranging from wire fraud to money laundering to conspiracy to commit fraud.
 He was also charged with making illegal campaign contributions, a notable charge as Bankman-Fried was one of the largest political donors this year.

-The indictment is on top of civil charges announced earlier Tuesday by the Securities and Exchange Commission.
-It also alleged that Bankman-Fried defrauded investors and illegally used their money to buy real estate on behalf of himself and family.
+The charges could land Bankman-Fried in jail for decades, carrying maximum penalties of 115 years, according to Nicholas Biase, a spokesperson for U.S. prosecutors.

-The maximum potential prison exposure from these charges is 115 years, according to Nicholas Biase, a spokesperson for U.S. prosecutors.
+The criminal indictment is on top of civil charges announced earlier Tuesday by the Securities and Exchange Commission.
+The SEC alleges Bankman-Fried defrauded investors and illegally used their money to buy real estate on behalf of himself and family.

-U.S. authorities will also seek to have Bankman-Fried forfeit all financial gains he might have received as part of the scheme.
+U.S. authorities said they will try to claw back any of Bankman-Fried's financial gains from the alleged scheme.
 They are expected to request his extradition to the U.S., although the timing of that request is unclear.

 FTX filed for bankruptcy on Nov.
 11, when it ran out of money after the cryptocurrency equivalent of a bank run.